 This assignment is effective only with APT/DPT Integration.
-The trunk (CO line) group numbers range from 1 to 48.
+With the KX-TVS50, the trunk (CO line) group numbers range from 1 to 24; with the KX-TVS80, 1 to 48.

 To access the proper menu for Day, Night, Lunch or Break Mode for the selected PBX trunk (CO line) group, follow the menu path as shown: